ArnavBalyan/rllm/docs/chain_of_experts_architecture.md

 chain_trainer.fit_multi_agent()
 ```

+## Summary

 The Chain of Experts architecture provides a natural extension to rLLM's single-agent system while maintaining compatibility with existing infrastructure components.
+The key innovation is the clear separation of concerns:

+- **Phases**: Sequential agent execution in the Chain of Experts (new multi-agent concept)
+- **Steps**: Conversation turns and actions within each agent (preserved rLLM semantics)

+This design ensures that existing rLLM components continue to work as expected while enabling powerful multi-agent collaboration patterns.